Thursday, October 20, 2011

 • Fleece is easier to sew with a longer stitch length.
 My machine goes from 0-4 and I found that 3 worked nicely.
 Normally I sew on 2.

-Finished measurements (I made this for a 15-month-old of average size):
+Finished measurements for size SMALL (I made this for a 15-month-old of average size.
+ETA: My son is going on 22 months and still fits in these just fine.):

 • Center front length, neckline to crotch - 21"